 - Do not inflate the balloon in the aorta outside of the graft, as doing so may cause damage to the aorta.
-Use the molding balloon in accordance with its labeling. - Use care when inflating the balloon within the graft in the presence of calcification, as excessive inflation may cause damage to the aorta. - Confirm complete deflation of the balloon prior to repositioning.
-For added bemostasis the Captor Hemostatic Value can be loosened - For added hemostasis, the Captor Hemostatic Valve can be loosened or tightened to accommodate the insertion and subsequent withdrawal of a molding balloon.
+Use the molding balloon in accordance with its labeling. - Use care when inflating the balloon within the graft in the presence of calcification, as excessive inflation may cause damage to the aorta. - Confirm complete deflation of the balloon prior to repositioning. - For added hemostasis, the Captor Hemostatic Valve can be loosened or tightened to accommodate the insertion and subsequent withdrawal of a molding balloon.